JedGrabman/AK_RCV_Summarizer/README.md

 >The Cast Vote Record (CVR) contains the votes and rankings on all the primary/special general ballots that were scanned.
 It does not include ballots that were only counted by hand...
 >The CVR is a JSON file, used by the ranked-choice software to tabulate the results.
 The CVR is not tabulation, it is a record of ballots.

-It is necesssary to closely look at CVR data, public statements by the Alaska Division of Elections, and official results of elections to determine how to tabulate summaries from the votes listed in the CVR data.
+It is necessary to closely look at CVR data, public statements by the Alaska Division of Elections, and official results of elections to determine how to tabulate summaries from the votes listed in the CVR data.

 ### Digital Representation of Ballots
 As mentioned above, the CVR stores data in JSON format.
 The bulk of the data in the CVR is the `Sessions` array, where each entry is roughly the equivalent of a ballot.
 Within each Session, is a `Contests` object, where contest represents a specific election/race, and identified by a `ContestId`.
 Within each `Contest`, there is a `Marks` object, representing how the voter filled out the ballot for that `Contest`.